ganeshnagargoje/azure-vmss/readme.md

    - East US
    - Central India
    - South India
-Also create the validation rule that restrict other regions
+Create the validation rule that restrict other regions

+==> To achive the requirement we have developed code in rg.tf and variable.tf check variable "location"

-### Create Networking - Subnets (Application and Management) , Configure NSG rule http, https and SSH
+### Create Networking - Subnets (Application and Management) , Configure NSG rules http, https and SSH
 * Create a VNet with two subnets:
    - Application subnet (for vmss)
    - Management subnet (for future use)